langroid/langroid-examples/README.md

 Once you have the environment setup, you can either:
 - work with a local LLM (see instructions [here](https://langroid.github.io/langroid/tutorials/local-llm-setup/).
-  Some of the example scripts have been explicitly tested with various local LLMs, and will often have the word `local` in the script name.
+  Some of the example scripts have been explicitly tested with various local LLMs.
 - or use an OpenAI LLM (see instructions below).

 ## Set up environment variables (API keys, etc)